Vanke Dignified Life

 Sky SOHO designed by Zaha Hadid, first woman to win the Pritzker Architecture Prize

-non-sky shopping
+Non-Sky shopping

 bamboo wrapped new construction

-constant rebuilding
+constant demolition and rebuilding

 return to Shanghai University & end of a two day bus trip to Hangzhou